WPprodigy/woocommerce-product-fees/readme.txt

 If you’re interested in contributing to WooCommerce Product Fees - head over to the [WooCommerce Product Fees GitHub Repository](https://github.com/WPprodigy/WooCommerce-Product-Fees) to find out how you can pitch in.

+Thanks to [Ben Smith](https://profiles.wordpress.org/benjamin-smith) for contributing the plugin's banner and icon image designs.

 == Installation ==

 = Minimum Requirements =